Skip to main content

 For more information on conditions that may be encountered when working in attics in existing homes, see the assessment guides on attics and hazardous materials.

-See the U.S. Department of Energy’s Standard Work Specifications for more on air sealing and working in attics.
-Follow safe work practices as described in the Standard Work Specifications.
+See the U.S. Department of Energy’s Standard Work Specifications (SWS) for more on air sealing and working in attics.
+Follow safe work practices as described.

 DESCRIPTION

 Adding attic insulation is a popular retrofit in older homes.
-However, before adding insulation it’s important to make sure that the ceiling deck (attic floor) is well air sealed.
-The porous blown or batt insulation typically used will do little to stop the movement of conditioned air out of the home and into the attic if there are gaps around light fixtures, flues, dry wall-to-top plate junctures, etc. In a home with a vented attic, the properly air-sealed ceiling with attic insulation on top serves as an important part of the home’s thermal envelope.
+However, before adding insulation it’s important to make sure that the ceiling deck (attic floor) is well air-sealed.
+The porous blown or batt insulation typically used will do little to stop the movement of conditioned air out of the home and into the attic if there are gaps such as around light fixtures, flues, or dry wall-to-top plate junctures.
+In a home with a vented attic, the properly air-sealed ceiling with attic insulation on top serves as an important part of the home’s thermal envelope.
 See the Description tab for more on this concept.
 For the best performance, the home’s thermal layer should be fully aligned with (in full continuous contact with) the air barrier and the air barrier should be continuous with no air leaks.

 Insulation should completely cover the attic floor and the insulation depth across the attic ceiling should be consistent.
 See the Description tab for a description of baffles and wind dams, which help to keep insulation from getting blown away from soffit vents while maintaining a ventilation gap from soffit vents to ridge vents.